chimera-linux/chimera-linux.github.io/_docs/installation/live/partitioning.md

 Sometimes, you may need a separate `/boot` because of your bootloader, if the bootloader does not support your root filesystem of choice.

+It may be a good idea to make the `/boot` partition of type `Linux extended boot`, or `bc13c2ff-59e6-4262-a352-b275fd6f7172`, when using GPT.
+This is for better compatibility with some UEFI bootloaders.

 ### Separate `/usr`

 This configuration is not supported in Chimera, as it's a fully usrmerged